 When leads drip out of your funnel, the source of the problem is usually your processes or technology, or both.
 Unfortunately, it can happen at many points in your buyer’s journey.

 File this under “hard to believe,” but some companies spend time and money attracting leads at virtual or physical trade shows or by encouraging them to subscribe to a newsletter list…then they never have a single contact with those potential buyers.

 Why?
 It’s usually because there’s no defined process for what to do with incoming leads.
 For your revenue funnel to do its job, you need a process for nurturing leads all along the way, with content that maps to each stage of the buyer’s journey and keeps them moving further along.

-For example, you’ll want to ensure that every piece of content’s call-to-action (or CTA, what you’re asking a lead to do) matches the stage of the funnel they’re in.
+For example, you’ll want to ensure that every piece of content’s Call to Action (what you’re asking a lead to do) matches the stage of the funnel they’re in.
 If a blog is intended to generate initial awareness, it’s too soon to link the reader to a Request a Demo form.
-But if your lead has downloaded a gated guide with detailed information that can move them to the evaluation stage, then encouraging them to schedule a demo may be the right CTA.
+But if your lead has downloaded a gated guide with detailed information that can move them to the evaluation stage, then encouraging them to schedule a demo may be the right Call to Action.